 [Roads being restored at Ben Thanh work site.]

-The major construction work has finished at Ben Thanh, so they are now in the process of removing construction material from the work site and relandscaping.
+The major construction work at Ben Thanh has finished, so they are now in the process of removing construction material from the work site and relandscaping.
 They have not provided any updated images of what the landscaped area will look like, so we wait in anticipation to see the final product.

 [Ben Thanh metro work site being filled in.
 The big building is One Central HCM.]